NeuroLogic: ILAE Classification

 Convulsive seizures featuring a sequence of tonic contraction followed by clonic jerking of the limbs ("grand mal"), with loss of consciousness

-• Myoclonic-Tonic-Clonic (MTC): GTC seizure beginning with one or more myoclonic jerks
+• Myoclonic-tonic-clonic: GTC seizure beginning with one or more myoclonic jerks

-• Absence-Tonic-Clonic (ATC): GTC seizure that starts with an absence seizure before progressing to convulsion
+• Absence-to-tonic-clonic: GTC seizure that starts with an absence seizure before progressing to convulsion

 Other Generalized Seizures